blosc2.Storage#

 • mmap_mode (str, optional) –

 If set, the file will be memory-mapped instead of using the default I/O functions and the mode argument will be ignored.
-The memory-mapping modes are similar as used by the numpy.memmap function, but it is possible to extend the file:
+The memory-mapping modes are similar to those used by the numpy.memmap function, but it is possible to extend the file:

 mode